 Supportive Services are intended to enable individuals to participate in WIOA activities.
-This section ensures appropriate and necessary supportive services to assist program participants are available in full compliance with WIOA and its associated regulations.
+This section ensures appropriate and necessary supportive services to assist programparticipants are available in full compliance with the Workforce Innovation and Opportunity Act and its associated regulations.

 SUPPORTIVE SERVICE REQUIREMENTS